What is Break-Even Analysis?

 As unit volume increases, net cash flow climbs from negative to positive.
-And, as a result, break even quantity Q is the unit volume were net cash flow crosses 0 on the horizontal axis.
+And, as a result, break-even quantity Q is the unit volume where net cash flow crosses 0 on the horizontal axis.

-For working spreadsheet examples of the break even equation and break even graphs, as they appear above, see the Excel-based ebook Financial Metrics Pro.
+1. For working spreadsheet examples of the break-even equation and break-even graphs, as they appear above, see the Excel-based ebook Financial Metrics Pro.

-In the simple example above, total variable cost is simply the product of unit volume and cost per unit.
-This is because cost per unit is constant across all unit volumes.
+In the simple example above, the total variable cost is the product of unit volume and "unit cost."
+This approach is correct, because "unit cost" is constant across all unit volumes.

-The analyst faces new complexities, however, when cost per unit itself also changes with unit volume.
-As a result, "Variable cost" in the break even analysis is not a simple linear function of unit volume.
+The analyst faces new complexities, however, when "unit cost" itself also changes with unit volume.
+As a result, "Variable cost" in the break-even analysis is not a simple linear function of unit volume.
 This situation occurs in business, where, for instance: